Home > Investing > Investment Trusts

 • interviews with the investment trust accounts CEOs and senior management

-AJ Bell Youinvest offer the most investment trusts on their platform of which their investment specialists have analysed the investment trust market, looking at factors including price, performance and size to create a list of 20 investment trusts to get started.
+Description: AJ Bell offer the most investment trusts on their platform of which their investment specialists have analysed the investment trust market, looking at factors including price, performance and size to create a list of 20 investment trusts to get started.

 • 449 investment trusts